NINE SONGS (LIEDER UND GESÄNGE), OP. 63

 omitted, and “zu lange” is given an extra repetition.
 The

-to C, whose “dominant” chord arrives rather abruptly with a low bass
+home to C, whose “dominant” chord arrives rather abruptly with a

-arpeggio under a lengthening of the word “lange.”
-The interlude
+low bass arpeggio under a lengthening of the word “lange.”

-to stanzas 1 and 3, but the voice is now higher, usually at a distance
+similar to stanzas 1 and 3, but the voice is now higher, usually

-of a third or a sixth above the original melody.
-The piano
+at a distance of a third or a sixth above the original

-fresh-sounding A major.
-The repetition of line 4 is, however, as
+major.
+The repetition of line 4 is, however, as in stanza 1,

-in stanza 1, with the sweeping, affirmative cadence (and at the
+with the sweeping, affirmative cadence (and at the original pitch

-original pitch level).
-A piano postlude includes more “color”
+level).
+A piano postlude includes more “color” notes (very

-notes (very frequent in this song) and accented, syncopated
+frequent in this song) and accented, syncopated chords.
+The

 BOOK II: